3MAH/3mah.github.io/_docs/21-Simcoon-installation.md

 {% endhighlight %}

-Simcoon is now installed.
+simcoon is now installed.

-## To build Simcoon locally
+## To build simcoon locally

-If you need to compile Simcoon on your system, first you need to install the required packages:
+If you need to compile simcoon on your system, first you need to install the required packages:

 {% highlight sh %}